DrWubs/Auto-DJ-HTML/README.md

 11/5/13 = Site Hosted
 ============

-* Site is now hosted and public to public
+* Site is now hosted and open to public

 (Link at the top)